choria-io/website/docs/content/tasks/usage/_index.md

 weight = 200
 +++

+## CLI

-The majority of your interaction with this feature will be via the *mco tasks* cli.
-It has extensive *--help* output which will not be reproduced here, sample commands will be shown here but please refer to the help for full details.
+The CLI tools have extensive *--help* output which will not be reproduced here, sample commands will be shown here but please refer to the help for full details.

-## Execution Flow
+### Execution Flow

 With the default Puppet Tasks runner from Puppet Inc the tasks are copied from your shell to remote nodes and ran there.
 The flow in Choria is significantly different so I will show the steps that are followed when you execute a Task